Maria Pracher is a partner in the Real Estate, Land Use and Environmental Practice Group in the firm's San Francisco office.

 Areas of Practice

 Maria Pracher's practice focuses on land use and environmental law, representing landowners, developers and institutions in obtaining local, state and federal entitlements and permit approvals.
 A significant part of her practice involves counseling clients, consultants and agencies on compliance with the California Environmental Quality Act and the National Environmental Policy Act.
 Maria has represented clients in obtaining approvals for specific plans, master plans, multi-phased development plans, large residential and commercial projects, mixed-use projects, hotels, oil developments, coastal resorts, landfill projects and urban redevelopment projects.

 •Best Lawyer in America (Land Use & Zoning Law), Best Lawyers, 2010-2015

-•Northern California Super Lawyers, San Francisco Magazine, (multiple years)
+•Northern California Super Lawyer, San Francisco Magazine, (multiple years)

 •AV Rating, Martindale Hubbell